pmunin/pmunin/readme.md

 Hi! 👋 I'm Phil.
-Here is what's insteresting to me:
+Here are some things that insterest me:

 -  startups, co-founding, entrepreneurship, impact, market fit
 -  AI, ML (of course)